core-wg/comi/draft-ietf-core-comi.md

 ## Unified datastore {#unified-datastore}

 CoMI supports a simple datastore model consisting of a single unified datastore.
-This datasore provides access to both configuration and operational data.
+This datastore provides access to both configuration and operational data.
 Configuration updates performed on this datastore are reflected immediately or with a minimal delay as operational data.

 Alternatively, CoMI servers MAY implement a more complex datastore model such as the Network Management Datastore Architecture (NMDA) as defined by [RFC8342].
 Each datastore supported is implemented as a datastore resource.